Proposed Strategy for Encryption of Client Identifiers (amended on March 16, 2020)

 About this Document

-IIROC has proposed amendments to the Universal Market Integrity Rules (UMIR) which require client identifiers and/or certain designations to be included on all orders and trades for an equity security sent to a marketplace.
-The client identifiers will be encrypted by the originating Dealer Member such that they are visible by the regulator and not the marketplaces.
+IIROC has amended the Universal Market Integrity Rules (UMIR) and Dealer Member Rules / IIROC Rules to require client identifiers and/or certain designations to be included on all orders and trades for an equity security sent to a marketplace.
 This document attempts to provide a basis for discussion regarding the preferred method of encryption and the attendant infrastructure required for its successful implementation (representation of the ciphertext on the FIX feed, key management, etc.)